 - Dr. Karen Warkentin

-While trudging through the dense, soggy brush of some neotropical realm, one might come face-to-face with a translucent and gelatinous globule of tree frog eggs.
-Peering into the individual egg sacs fastened firmly to a leaf may reveal the distinct characteristics of life; a head, maybe even a tail.
+While wading through a densely forested pond in some Neotropical realm, one might come face-to-face with a translucent and gelatinous globule of treefrog eggs.
+Peering into the individual egg sacs fastened to a leaf and hanging above the water may reveal the distinct characteristics of life: a head, a tail, perhaps a movement.
 The most discerning eye might observe—through the transparent skin of this yet to be born animal—a beating, red heart.
-The slight movements being made throughout the habitat cause the leaves to tremble.
+Leaves tremble from even the slightest maneuvers through the habitat.
 The tiny beings in their pods start to quake as well, and plop!
 Those who were unborn just a moment ago are now swimming in the water below.
 Was it a coincidence that these embryos hatched so quickly?
-Certainly, many have interpreted this experience as such.
-Dr. Karen Warkentin on the other hand, thought differently, leading her form the hypothesis of predator-induced escape-hatching, and embarked on a decades long journey to test it.
+Certainly, some have interpreted similar observations as such.
+Karen Warkentin, on the other hand, thought differently – leading her to form the hypothesis of predator-induced escape-hatching and embark on a decades-long journey studying embryo behavior.

 In Warkentin’s very first paper on the subject she described how these pre-natal beings have the ability to make evaluative decisions in response to environmental conditions in order to stay alive.
-Warkentin explains that while the organisms are extremely vulnerable to predation, they can receive information about the world around them and – during some developmental period – make the decision to hatch.
+Warkentin explains that, while eggs are extremely vulnerable to predation, the embryos inside them can receive information about the world around, and – during some developmental period – make the decision to hatch.

-Phenomena so subtle as these can go unnoticed, the ferocious and loud wilderness of this planet often drowning out the nearly noiseless drop of a tiny tadpole into its aquatic home.
-Even more so, how perceptive of an eye would it take to capture the writhing of these minuscule creatures, hesitant in their egg capsule waiting for the right moment to hatch – or not.
-Warkentin’s research embarks on the journey of red-eyed treefrogs from conception, to hatching and into the adolescent and adult lives of the species.
-Understanding how the life patterns of these organisms are shaped is highly informed by the “critical transition point” of frog embryos making the decision to hatch.
-Taking a critical view of the many different elements of Warkentin’s research we can begin to ask further questions about the abilities of these organisms and how they might relate to our place within The Animal Kingdom.
-One such question might be whether these embryos are making a decision to hatch based on something inherent or something external.
+Phenomena subtle as these can go unnoticed in the jungle.
+The competing chorus of tropical birds and insects often drowns out the nearly noiseless drop of a tadpole into its aquatic home.
+Even more so, how perceptive one would have to be in order to capture the stirrings of these minuscule creatures hesitant in their egg capsule waiting for the right moment to hatch – or not.
+Warkentin’s research embarks on the journey of red-eyed treefrogs from conception to hatching and into their adolescent and adult lives.
+Understanding how the life patterns of these organisms are shaped is informed by a “critical transition point,” as Warkentin describes, when embryos make the decision to hatch.

 B. Glassfrog Dads

-“Waste disposal is an issue that life faces,” explains Dr. Warkentin, and in many animals waste disposal is aided by water in its ability to flush out toxic substances which makes waste disposal much easier for aquatic animals.
+“Waste disposal is an issue that life faces,” explains Dr. Warkentin, and in many animals waste disposal is aided by water, through its ability to flush out toxic substances.
+This makes waste disposal much easier for aquatic animals.
 So how do terrestrial animals who have far less access to water cope with the issue?
-One answer is to let parents take care of it, but how can frog embryo’s be sure that they will be given this life saving tender love and care?
+One answer is to let parents take care of it, but how can frog embryos be sure that they will be given this life-saving tender love and care?